 What is a learning flow?

-A learning flow is, in short, a collection of learning activities, that constitute a learning path.
+A learning flow is, in short, a collection of learning activities, that constitute a learning path derived from your learning and development plan.
 You want to create a learning flow, when your employees need to acquire knowledge and skills about a new subject.

 Usually there is a massive focus on the learning event (and the learning event alone), but not on what happens before, between and after the learner is exposed to the learning.
 When you create a learning flow you make sure that you don’t create “one off” learnings, but instead you create learning, that are stretched out and tailored to the employees learning lifecycle.